flock-homes/pdftk-java/README.md

 gradle jar
 ```

-and refer to the [ant instructions](#building-and-running-with-and) for running it.
+and refer to the [ant instructions](#building-and-running-with-ant) for running it.

 ### Standalone jar

-To build the standalone jar, simply run:
+To build a standalone jar, simply run:

 ```
 gradle shadowJar